Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/claims.md

 ![claim-2-1](assets/new-claims/claim-2-1.png)

-The hex-encoded string that follows the sentence: "Pay DOTs to the AXIASolar account:" is the hex-encoded public key of your AXIASolar account, minus the `0x` prefix.
+The hex-encoded string that follows the sentence: "Pay SOLARs to the AXIASolar account:" is the hex-encoded public key of your AXIASolar account, minus the `0x` prefix.

 The next step is to go to the MyCrypto application and click on "Sign & Verify Message" tab.